 Over the past two years, significant staff and public engagement has taken place to ensure the MFT strategy remains relevant and applicable post-Covid.
 A clinical roadmap has also been prepared to set out how the strategy will be delivered, with three planning horizons:

-Horizon 1 - 0 to 2 years - developing innovative and emerging opportunities ways of working are implemented.
+Horizon 1 - 0 to 2 years - developing innovative and emerging opportunities

 - Horizon 2 2 to 5 years implementing Innovative and Emerging Opportunities - Horizon 3 5 + years transformational change building on Horizon 2 and future opportunities.